DefinedNet/nebula-docs/docs/intro.md

 Nebula's creators, Ryan Huber and Nate Brown, founded Defined Networking in 2020 to focus on Nebula development and to broaden the adoption of overlay networking in organizations.

-As of early 2021, Slack continues to be a primary sponsor of the Nebula open source project.
+Slack continues to be a primary sponsor of the Nebula open source project.
 Defined Networking is publishing this official documentation with their support.